ultimate488/Ai-Waste_classification_using_CNN/README.md

-# Week-1
+# Week-2
-This repository contains the Week 1 project for classifying plastic waste using CNN model.
+This repository contains the project for classifying plastic waste using CNN model.